Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 .. note::

-   Notice that :ref:`CIS-2-functions-transfer` is a more general than both ``safeTransferFrom`` and ``safeBatchTransferFrom`` found in ERC721 and ERC1155 as these standards only take a single sender and receiver for a batch of transfers.
+   Notice that :ref:`CIS-2-functions-transfer` is more general than both ``safeTransferFrom`` and ``safeBatchTransferFrom`` found in ERC721 and ERC1155 as these standards only take a single sender and receiver for a batch of transfers.

 No explicit authorization
 -------------------------

 The specification does not mandate any authorization scheme and one might expect a requirement for the owner and operators being authorized to transfer tokens.
-This is very much intentional and the reasoning for this is to keep the specification focused on the interface for transferring token ownership with as few restrictions as possible.
+This is intentional and the reason for this is to keep the specification focused on the interface for transferring token ownership with as few restrictions as possible.

 Having a requirement that only owners and operators can transfer would prevent introducing any other authorization scheme on top of this specification.